Higgs bundles for the non-compact dual of the special orthogonal group: -Higgs bundles

 is $\varphi$-invariant if and only if the following conditions are satisfied:

 \end{lemma}

-\noi There is yet another useful interpretation of the $\varphi$-invariance of a two step filtration that will be used later.
-To explain this, let $\Omega_\gamma:V\times V\to K$ be the $K$-twisted skewsymmetric bilinear pairing defined by $\gamma$ as
+There is yet another useful interpretation of the $\varphi$-invariance of a two step filtration that will be used later.
+To explain this, let $\Omega_\gamma:V\times V\to K$ be the $K$-twisted skew-symmetric bilinear pairing defined by $\gamma$ as

 and denote, for a subbundle $V'\subset V$,

 \noi The following lemma is immediate.